Order Online or Call

 1. File As Soon As Possible

 The IRS uses a tiered penalty system based on how late your filing is.
-Filing within 30 days of the due date significantly reduces the penalty ($60 vs. $310).
+Filing within 30 days of the due date significantly lowers the penalty (for example, $60 vs. $310 per form).

-🔄 Use the FIRE System to transmit forms even after the deadline.
-It stays open year-round for late or corrected filings.
+👉 You can use the FIRE System to transmit forms even after the deadline.
+It remains open year-round for late or corrected filings.

 2. Submit a Reasonable Cause Letter